mhrosas/mhrosas.github.io/CAenSevilla.md

 >  a record-preserving bijection with Cayley trees.
 This leads
 >  to an equidistribution of six statistics on both structures.
 >
-> Source code for the bijection and the various statistics appearing in this work. (https://github.com/adrianlillo/weary_drivers)

 -  [Aaron Ocampo](https://www.linkedin.com/in/aar%C3%B3n-ocampo-amaya-b227ba310/?originalSubdomain=es)
   > Aaron is working towards his doctorate degree with a FPU fellowship.
 At the moment,